The deepest desire of a human heart is to witness exhilarating beauty whilst being thrilled and awed.

 The leopards are the least social and the most adaptive of the Felidae family big cats.

-The Panthera Pardus species are skillful in climbing trees and often haul their prey up with them.
+The Panthera Pardus species are skilful in climbing trees and often haul their prey up with them.

 They stalk their prey with amazing speed and are the most graceful among the big cats.